-VP connection end-point functions (VP CEPF)
+VP Connection Endpoint Functions (VP CEPF)

-VP CEPF of item i) is to exchange cell information field and the contents of cell header, except VPI and HEC fields, transparently between VP level and VC level.
+VP CEPF of item i) in 1.6.1 is to exchange cell information field and the contents of cell header, except VPI and HEC fields, transparently between VP level and VC level.

-VP CEPF of item ii) is to generate and extract VP related header functions (e.g. VPI values), to enforce VP related traffic parameters, to multiplex and demultiplex cells preserving VP cell sequence integrity, and to generate, insert and extract F4 OAM cells (see Recommendation I.610).
+VP CEPF of item ii) in 1.6.1 is to generate and extract VP related header functions (e.g. VPI values), to enforce VP related traffic parameters, to multiplex and demultiplex cells preserving VP cell sequence integrity, and to generate, insert and extract F4 OAM cells (see Recommendation I.610).

-VC connection end-point functions (VC CEPF)
+VC Connection Endpoint Functions (VC CEPF)

-VC CEPF of item i) is to exchange cell information field transparently between the ATM layer and the AAL.
+VC CEPF of item i) in 1.6.1 is to exchange cell information field transparently between the ATM layer and the AAL.
 In addition, it also translates between the value of PT field in the cell header and an appropriate indication to the VC client.

-VC CEPF of item ii) is to generate and extract generic flow control, to generate and extract VC related header function (e.g. VCI values), to enforce VC related traffic parameters, to multiplex and demultiplex cells preserving VC cell sequence integrity, and to generate, insert and extract F5 OAM cells (see Recommendation I.610).
+VC CEPF of item ii) in 1.6.1 is to generate and extract generic flow control, to generate and extract VC related header function (e.g. VCI values), to enforce VC related traffic parameters, to multiplex and demultiplex cells preserving VC cell sequence integrity, and to generate, insert and extract F5 OAM cells (see Recommendation I.610).